Sample Course Activities | The Writing Process

 Because each step of The Writing Process also features a student sample video and a section called “Time to Write,” this area can easily be integrated into a curriculum and can supplement or replace textbooks that take students through the process of writing an essay.

 - After students complete the “Overview” section, students can draft “Thinking about Your Assignment Notes” to encourage them to think about assignment requirements and the decisions they will make related to those requirements.

-- Students can then move to the “Prewriting Strategies” area.
+- Students can then move to the “Prewriting Strategies” section.
 Teachers can have students try out several of the strategies or just one or two and use these strategies as a part of the writing

-- After completing the “Audience Awareness” area, teachers could have students complete activities related to audience.
+- After completing the “Audience Awareness” section, teachers could have students complete activities related to audience.
 For example, having students write about the same topic to different audiences can help emphasize the changes writers make in relation to audience.

 - The section on “Voice” can support activities related to analysis of tone.
-Once students complete this area, teachers might provide students with examples of inappropriate voice and have them work on revisions using the “Tips” page.
+Once students complete this section, teachers might provide students with examples of inappropriate voice and have them work on revisions using the “Tips” page.

 - Upon completing the section on “Introductions and Conclusions” and viewing the sample video casts, teachers may have students write their own rough drafts of their introductions and conclusions for their essays.

 - When students complete the activities related to thesis, teachers can use the interactive “Thesis Checklist” to have students submit a draft of their own thesis sentence for review.
 The checklist can be saved and e-mailed to the professor in online classes or printed for face-to-face classes.

 - Using the section on “Paragraphing” as a guide, students can draft paragraphs for their essays with a focus on clear topic sentences and good organization.